 Cambodia’s ethnic minority population has historically been marginalized from accessing services including health and education.
 There are 24 minority ethnicities, the majority of which live in the north-east of Cambodia.
 To serve the ethnic minority youth in the rural province of Ratanak Kiri, CARE Cambodia launched the Know & Grow initiative.
-Since 2015, has worked with nearly 3000 youth, half of whom are ethnic minorities, in 11 middle schools.
+Since 2015, CARE Cambodia’s Know and Grow program has worked with nearly 3000 youth, half of whom are ethnic minorities, in 11 middle schools.
 The goal of the program is to empower ethnic minority youth, especially girls, with expanded economic and life choices, by improving education in 21st-century skills, technology, and reproductive health.

 Two teams of Box Team4Tech Fellows (employee volunteers) have gone to Cambodia to support five schools in CARE Cambodia’s Know and Grow education programs to advance the STEM skills of teachers and students.
 In 2018, Box Team4Tech fellows distributed five RACHEL servers and ICT training materials.
 The aim of setting up the RACHEL server was to address poor internet connectivity in these remote schools and allow teachers and students’ offline access to digital education content such as a Khmer version of Wikipedia, interactive maps, and digital books.
 The RACHEL servers further allowed teachers to create content that students could access, even during the rainy season, when teachers were not able to reach the schools.
 In 2019, Box Team4Tech fellows provided refresher training on the RACHEL servers.
 The team also introduced and distributed robotic and coding kits to increase student engagement.

 In total, the Box sponsored Team4Tech projects reached:

 - 2,332 students (1,177 girls) at five ICT schools